ploomber/doc/examples/docker/shiny/README.md

 Currently, the threshold for an accurate model (marked in green) is 0.9.
 You can modify it by setting `THRESHOLD_MID` in `app.py`.

-If you wish to restart the training process ensure to drop the collection:
+If you wish to restart the training process you may drop the collection to ensure a clean plot:

 ![](./static/delete-collection.png)